Attendance and Tardies

 FOR MORE INFORMATION REFER TO ATTENDANCE POLICY JEA

-Due to inclement weather, school may be unable to open or may start later than the normal start time.
+Due to inclement weather, the school may be unable to open or may start later than the normal start time.
 Please listen to all major radio and television stations for announcements.
 (Please do not call the school or school personnel).
-In the case of a late start, buses will run later and school dismissal times will remain the same, unless otherwise determined.
+In the case of a late start, buses will run later and school dismissal times will remain the same unless otherwise determined.

 Anyone other than enrolled students must report to the office immediately upon entering the building.
 Visitors must sign in and receive a “visitor’s badge, which must be worn at all times while in the building.
 Parents may visit classes under specific circumstances as determined by, and with prior notification to, building administration.
-All other visitors (except parents) will not be permitted unless approved by school administration.
+All other visitors (except parents) will not be permitted unless approved by the school administration.

 - Daily Absence Reporting: